-For example, the more traditional public house tends to be the focal point of the community, found in a village or small town.
-Whereas a bar tends to be in more built-up areas aiming to catch the after-work crowd and weekend drinkers.
+For example, the more traditional public house tends to be the focal point of the community, found in a village or small town, whereas bars tend to be found in more built-up areas aiming to catch the after-work crowd and weekend drinkers.
 From wine bars to cocktails bars and more, there’s a lot on offer out there!

-Bars tend to have a steady flow of customers, hopping from one venue to the next and so the design and décor can be quite different from that of a pub.
+Bars tend to have a steady flow of customers, hopping from one venue to the next, and so the design and décor can be quite different from that of a pub.
 As a result, bar furniture can differ slightly to those items needed within a pub.

-Of course tables and chairs will always be needed within a bar as to are comfortable seating areas such as sofas and tub chairs.
+Of course, tables and chairs will always be needed within a bar as to are comfortable seating areas such as sofas and tub chairs.
 However, there will also be an abundance of bar stools for those customers waiting near the bar area.